 At White Bear Studio we work with our clients from start to finish(es).
-From die cutting to foiling, embossing to debossing, our team has a wealth of knowledge on print finishes to ensure your product looks as good in real life as it does on a screen.
+From die cutting to foiling, embossing to debossing, our team has a wealth of knowledge on print finishes to ensure your product and brand looks as good in real life as it does on a screen.

 One example of this was for our rebrand for Vanilla Orchid Bakery.
 We used a metallic foil to add an extra touch of luxury to the design, and even used this effect to inspire our digital logo.

 If you’re getting confused between your embossing and debossing, or foiled by finishes, here is our quick run-down of the most commonly used finishing methods to help you get started: